sahlet-official/sleeplog/Specification/UserStoryWithoutApp.md

 The Round parenthese in the interval boundary indicates that the time for the interval boundary is an estimate, not an exact value.<br>
 The Square bracket at the interval boundary indicates that the time for the interval boundary is an exact value.<br>
 A dot after a time interval means that there was a small sleep gap inside the interval for which the user did not take a screenshot.<br>
-An underline after a time interval means that there was a superficial sleep within the interval for some unknown time.<br>
+A hyphen after a time interval means that there was a superficial sleep within the interval for some unknown time.<br>
+A hyphen without interval means that there was a superficial sleep for some unknown time.<br>
 <br>
 If the field value is null, it means that the user did not want to fill in the fields<br>
 <br>